 Da Nang, Vietnam was such a place where a year ago, there was not even a single surf shop can be found around.
 However, as of spring 2019, there were more than 10 surf shops, hotels, surf schools, surfboard rentals and more.
 As a result, the number of surfers visiting and living in Da Nang is increasing.
 Most of them are inexperienced, beginner or inexperienced surfers, and in exchange for their freedom, some have been outlawed.
-In Da Nang, this is especially true at the surf spots in front and in front of the village, where five surfers in the water means that there is a high probability of drop ins occurring.
+In Da Nang, this is especially true at the surf spots in Front and in front of The Village, where if there are five surfers in the water means that there is a high probability of drop-ins occurring.

 The root of the problem is not that they did not know the rules, but that they were not informed of them.
 Also, if people who can’t see what’s going on around them handle big surfboards, it is more likely to lead to a big accident, and depending on the nature of the accident, it is undeniable that there will be restrictions on surfing.
 Therefore, with reference to advanced surfing countries, here are some basic rules and manners for surfing, as well as safety measures that are unique to Vietnam.

 Currently, there are 3 risky scenarios that can be postulated.

 - Accidents caused by lack of vision

 - Accidents caused by things one is not aware of